Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 | Green | 16 |
 | Yellow | 12 |
 | Red | 20 |

+**Connect the Camera**
+• For this project, I used the official Raspberry Pi Camera module.
+• Others may work, but you may need to install specific device drivers.
+• Before connecting the camera (or anything for that matter) power off your Pi.
+• Pay close attention to how you connect the ribbon cable to both your Pi and your camera.
+• Be careful

 ## Install the Raspberry Pi Operating System